DenysYamkovyi/SomePosts/README.md

     - Increased boilerplate code
     - Potential for added complexity in smaller projects

-Key Features

-Login Screen

-    - Biometric Authentication: Integration for fingerprint/face recognition.
-    - Login Button Availability: Enabled based on valid input for email and password Token Management:
-    - Saving the token in the Keychain/ for more security invetigate using the Secure Enclave for cryptographic operations
-    - Refreshing tokens when needed

-Posts screen
-    - Cell Resizing: Ensure dynamic cells resize correctly.

 Coordinator Pattern

     - Checks login status and navigates appropriately.
     - Modular navigation flows (e.g., transitioning from the login screen to the posts list)

-Handling Errors

-Internet status checking

 Localization & Accessibility